 It’s just a little show or game on a tablet here and there, right?
 Not so much.
 The pervasiveness of screens is increasing rapidly and, with it, research to determine the impact.
 By now, there is fairly universal agreement that too much screen time can lead to:

 Obesity: It’s no surprise that the more time children spend sitting, the less time they spend engaged in physical activity.
 Couple that with the finding that with every hour of television, children consume an additional 167 kcal/day and you have a high risk of obesity.

 Development Delays: Research in this area is evolving, but there is generally thought to be potential impact on attention span, ability to concentrate, speech development, social skills and behavior management.

-Sleep Challenges: Increased electronics usage can lead to later bedtimes (generally in older children), suppression of melatonin, issues ‘settling’ into bedtime routines for high-energy shows and games.
+Sleep Challenges: Increased electronics usage can lead to later bedtimes (generally in older children), suppression of melatonin, and issues ‘settling’ into bedtime routines after high-energy shows and games.
 Sleep is critical for kids’ development – a good night’s sleep can dramatically improve brain function.